NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Experiments

 \subsubsection{Datasets and Metrics}

-We evaluate our approach by assessing its performance on a wide range of complex reasoning tasks.
-The evaluated tasks fall into two categories: (1) \textbf{Unseen complex reasoning problems} for testing the model's generalization ability, including AIME25/24 \cite{aime}, MATH-500 \cite{math500}, GSM8K \cite{cobbe2021gsm8k}, and AQUA \cite{goswami2024aquabenchmarkingtoollabel} for mathematical reasoning; CRUX \cite{gu2024cruxevalbenchmarkcodereasoning} for code reasoning; MMLU\_STEM \cite{hendrycks2021measuringmassivemultitasklanguage} for scientific reasoning; Zebra-grid \cite{lin2025zebralogicscalinglimitsllms} for logical reasoning; Hamilton Path for NP-complete problem reasoning \cite{chen2024graphwiz}; and Shortest Distance Problem and Common Neighbor Problem for graph reasoning \cite{tang2024grapharena}.
-(2) \textbf{Seen NP-hard graph problems} from the training stage, including TSP, GED, and MCP provided by GraphArena \cite{tang2024grapharena}.
+The evaluated datasets fall into two categories: (1) \textbf{Seen NP-hard graph problems} from the training stage, including TSP, GED, and MCP provided by GraphArena \cite{tang2024grapharena}.
 The evaluation covers two settings: \emph{small-scale} and \emph{large-scale} problems.
-Notably, only small-scale samples are used during training, while large-scale datasets are employed to assess the model’s transferability to broader problem instances and its potential for practical applications.
+Notably, only small-scale samples are used for training, while large-scale datasets evaluate the model’s transferability and practicality.
+For GED and TSP, the small and large settings involve graphs with $4$--$9$ and $10$--$20$ nodes; for MCP, the corresponding scales are $4$--$14$ and $15$--$30$ nodes.
+(2) \textbf{Unseen complex reasoning problems} for testing the model's generalization ability, including AIME24/25 \cite{aime}, MATH-500 \cite{math500}, GaoKao2023en \cite{gaokao2023}, GSM8K \cite{cobbe2021gsm8k}, College Math \cite{collegemath}, ASDIV \cite{miao2020asdiv}, SVAMP \cite{patel2021svamp} and TabMWP \cite{lu2022tabmwp} for mathematical reasoning; CRUX \cite{gu2024cruxevalbenchmarkcodereasoning} for code reasoning; Zebra-grid \cite{lin2025zebralogicscalinglimitsllms} for logical reasoning; GraphInstruct \cite{chen2024graphwiz} and problems unseen during training from GraphArena~\cite{tang2024grapharena} for graph reasoning.

-For most unseen complex reasoning problems, we adopt the evaluation metrics used in their original benchmarks, which are primarily single-test accuracy.
-However, for the exceptionally challenging mathematical datasets AIME25/24 and MATH-500, we employ more robust metrics, namely \textit{avg@k} and \textit{pass@k}. \textit{avg@k} computes the average performance across all $k$ attempts, while \textit{pass@k} measures the probability that at least one of $k$ attempts is correct.
 For the seen NP-hard graph problems, the evaluation metrics include \emph{accuracy} and \emph{feasibility}.
 Accuracy measures the probability of obtaining the optimal solution, and feasibility measures the probability that the solution satisfies the basic problem constraints.
+For most unseen complex reasoning problems, we adopt the evaluation metrics used in their original benchmarks, which are primarily single-test accuracy.
+For the exceptionally challenging mathematical datasets AIME24/25, MATH-500 and GaoKao2023en, we employ \textit{avg@k} and \textit{pass@k} to provide a more robust assessment.
+The \textit{avg@k} metric calculates the mean accuracy over $k$ independent attempts, reflecting the model's average-case stability; conversely, \textit{pass@k} measures the probability of achieving at least one correct solution within $k$ samples, characterizing the model's potential coverage of the solution space.
+To balance evaluation comprehensiveness with computational efficiency, we set $k=64$ for AIME24/25 and $k=8$ for MATH-500 and GaoKao2023en.
 Further details on the datasets and metrics are provided in Appendix~\ref{app:datasets}.